BlueBoxWare/LibGDXPlugin/README.md

 # Features

 ## Inspections
-LibGDXPlugin adds several inspections, which look for possible issues in a project.
+libGDXPlugin adds several inspections, which look for possible issues in a project.
 Code inspections support both Java and [Kotlin](https://kotlinlang.org/).
 To disable or enable inspections go to *Settings* -> *Editor* -> *Inspections* -> *libGDX*.
 The following inspections are included: